ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

 The two key controls for transmitter based tuning are:

-- A "tuning knob", setup on your transmitter to a convenient knob or slider and linked to a RC channel that your board receives
+- A "tuning knob", setup on your transmitter to a convenient knob or slider and linked to an RC channel that your board receives

 - An optional "selector switch" for controlling advanced features of the tune.
 This should be linked to a two position switch mapped to